|

 enough, through our own actions, send ourselves

 right to hell.
-And thats why Saint Paul
+Thats why Saint Paul

 tells us to work out your salvation with fear and trembling